mventura00/VRPsolvereasy/README.md

 8. Then, need to make sure 'Anaconda3' is loaded, so type: module load anaconda3
-9. Then , you need to activate your 'local environment', so make sure to type: source activate vrp
+9. Then , you need to activate your 'local environment', so make sure to type: conda activate vrp

+   (Or you can write):
+    source activate vrp
    (note: put 'source' instead of 'conda' as conda may break some inter-active desktops)
-10. To make sure that 'pip' is there, type:  which pip (note: pip is usually already installed)
+11. To make sure that 'pip' is there, type:  which pip (note: pip is usually already installed)
    If it is not, Type:  python -m pip install --upgrade pip (these are 1 of 2 commands on VRPSolverEasy website:  https://github.com/inria-UFF/VRPSolverEasy/tree/master  (at the very bottom!!0